vdhamer/Photo-Club-Hub/.github/README.md

 However, it is better to provide the change (and any future updates) as a GitHub _pull request_.
 This reduces the work required to handle many updates, and reduces the risk of administrative errors.

-The same applies if you want to add a photo museum to the `OrganizationList.json` file.
+The same applies if you want to add a photo museum to the `root.level1.json` file.

 <ul><details><Summary>Level 1 example (click to expand)</Summary></p>

-Here is an example of the format of the `OrganizationList.json`.
-This example contains one photo club and one photo museum.
+Here is an example of the format of the `root.level1.json` file containing only one photo club and one photo museum.

 ``` json
 {